tkksharif/tkksharif.github.io/content/home/experience.md

 Responsibilities include:

-  * overall strategic and operational activities of USCRF's staff, programs, expansion, and execution of its mission.
+  * Overall strategic and operational activities of USCRF's staff, programs, expansion, and execution of its mission.

   * Building partnerships across the globe, establishing relationships with funders, researchers, political and community leaders